composi/core/README.md

 [Live example on Codepen](https://codepen.io/rbiggs/pen/EOYOEJ)

 The above example was very simplistic, but it shows how to send a message from the view to the update method.
-Now lets look at an example where we implement several possible actions for the update method, a Todo list:
+Although we sent a message, it was not of any value, so it was undefined.
+If your program is very simple and only has one action like this, then you can just send an empty message.
+However, if your program needs more than one action/message, you'll need to use a standard interface for the messages you send.
+In the following Todo list example we implement several actions for the update method by sending message objects that we can test to see which one was received:

 ```javascript
 import { h, render, run } from '@composi/core'